EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

-7. Service Provider checks permissions by verifying the signatory rights of the requester in the Organisation credential or the PoA Credential.
+7. Service Provider checks permissions by verifying the signatory rights of the requester in the Organisational Credential or the PoA Credential.
 8. Service Provider acknowledges the reception of the proof and closes the DIDcomm connection.
 9. Service Provider gives access to the requested service (e.g. opening a Bank account)